Copperas Cove, Texas: History

 In 1942, Copperas Cove received new life when the US government located Camp Hood next to the struggling community.
 By the time the cantonment was upgraded to Fort Hood in 1950, the town had over a thousand residents.
-The population continued to increase rapidly, reaching almost 5,000 in 1960 and more than doubling each of the next two decades, eventually coming to the present count of 32,032 at the 2010 census.
+The population continued to increase rapidly, reaching almost 5,000 in 1960 and more than doubling each of the next two decades, eventually coming to 32,032 at the 2010 census.
 During this period, the city limits greatly expanded, encompassing acres of newly built tract housing with upgraded roads and services.
 The establishment of the fort drastically altered the character of the city.
-Soldiers from across the country would bring their families and settle in Copperas Cove, often remaining after concluding their military service.
+Soldiers from across the country brought their families and settled in Copperas Cove, often remaining after concluding their military service.
 In addition to diversifying the ethnic and religious composition of the city, Fort Hood altered the local economy.
 Since much of the area farmland was acquired by the federal government, businesses within Copperas Cove now largely provide services for Fort Hood soldiers and their families.
-Originally renamed Fort Cavazos in 2023, the installation returned to its historic name—Fort Hood—in 2025, commemorating Colonel Robert B. Hood’s valor during World War I.
+Originally renamed Fort Cavazos in 2023, the installation returned to its historic name—Fort Hood—in 2025, commemorating Colonel Robert B. Hood's valor during World War I.